 You’d think you could just pull up in front of the Magic Kingdom gates and park, right?
 Well, not at Magic Kingdom!
 In fact, Magic Kingdom’s parking lot is over a mile away.
-If driving, you’ll want to park at what is known as the Transportation Ticket Center (TTC).
+If driving, you’ll want to park at what is known as the Transportation and Ticket Center (TTC).
 From the TTC parking lot, take a tram to the Monorail or Ferryboat which will then deliver you to the Magic Kingdom entrance.
 To return to your car, just retrace your steps!
 Disney Resort guest?
 Lucky you!
 Just catch a bus (or the Monorail if staying at a Magic Kingdom resort), and you will be dropped off at the Magic Kingdom entrance.
-If you use the Minnie Van service, they will also drop you off right at the entrance.
-Taxi and Uber transportation will drop you off at the TTC as well since they are not allowed to pull into the bus unloading zone in front of Magic Kingdom.
+Taxi and Uber transportation will drop you off at the TTC since they are not allowed to pull into the bus unloading zone in front of Magic Kingdom.
 You can always ask your driver to drop you off at the Contemporary Resort and then simply walk over to Magic Kingdom from there.

 3 – What is the Magic Kingdom Welcome Show?